rajatiiser/Computer_Vision_Projects/Advanced Image Processing Techniques/README.md

 ## Author

 Rajat Kumar
-Professional  Master in Data Science and AI
+Professional  Master in Data Science and AI <br>
 Master in  Mathematics